 Option 4: Verify My Business Instantly

-How Do I Verify My Business Locations In Bulk?
+How Do I Use Google to Verify My Business Locations In Bulk?

 Some businesses feature multiple locations and it’s possible to have them all verified at once, but you need to have 10 or more establishments to begin the process.
 It should be noted that bulk verification is not available for those with less than 10 locations and service-area establishments (businesses that don’t serve customers at the listed address).

-In the GMB account, you will choose the “Get verified” option next to one of the locations and then click on “Chain.”
+- In your GMB account choose the “Get verified” option next to one of the locations and then click on “Chain.”

 - Business Name (include the name of the parent company, if applicable)